wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 ### Obtain resource files

 The WES-QC pipeline uses a set of resource data.
-This section has a a brief description of these resources and how to obtain it.
+This section has a brief description of these resources and how to obtain it.

 #### 1000 Genomes